4wip/discord-downloader/README.md

-A selfbot to download all media from a Discord server
+A Discord selfbot that allows you to download all media from a server.

 Requirements:
 ```